- car servicing

 As always, smart buyers would do well to check in with their local independent mechanics who may be able to offer the same services at a cheaper rate.

-One thing to remember is that if you decide to take your Ford, or any other car, to your local qualified mechanic who works to the manufacturer’s specs using quality parts, it will have no effect on your warranty.
+One thing to remember is that if you decide to take your Ford, or any other car, to your local qualified mechanic who works to the manufacturer’s specs using quality parts, it will not affect your warranty.

 Should you choose that path, AutoGuru can help you easily find a high-quality local mechanic to service your Ford.